Ocasio-Cortez, in sick burn, compares Trump to ‘nematode’

 CLICK HERE TO GET THE FOX NEWS APP

-The politician turned bartender is a leader of the Democratic Party’s progressive wing and has managed to gain endorsements for her Green New Deal bill from Democratic 2020 hopefuls.
+The bartender turned politician is a leader of the Democratic Party’s progressive wing and has managed to gain endorsements for her Green New Deal bill from Democratic 2020 hopefuls.

 Fox News’ Joseph A Wulfsohn contributed to this report.